SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetMrMrses.md

 so.topic: reference
 ---

+# NSMrMrs[] GetMrMrses()

 Returns all Items from the NSMrMrs table sorted by their value.

 **Returns:** NSMrMrs[]